Dositheus Ivanchenko

-Archbishop Dositheus (secular name Mikhail Matveyevich Ivanchenko, Михаил Матвеевич Иванченко; 9 (21) November 1884, Kharkov Governorate - 1 June 1984, Pine Bush, New York) was a bishop of the Russian Orthodox Church, bishop of Brooklyn.
+Archbishop Dositheus (secular name Mikhail Matveyevich Ivanchenko, Михаил Матвеевич Иванченко; 9 (21) November 1884 - 1 June 1984) was a bishop of the Russian Orthodox Church, bishop of Brooklyn.

 Biography

 In 1910 he entered the mathematical faculty of Kharkov University.
 On 1 (14) April 1914, at the St. Elijah church in Syzran, held his wedding with female gymnasium teacher Klavdia Georgievna Kopylova.

 Same year he graduated from the university on the first category and was assigned to a teaching post in the Ufa Men's Gymnasium, where he also ran a church choir.
 In 1916 he defended his thesis for the title of Master of Mathematics.

 On November 8, 1917 bishop Andrew (Ukhtomsky) of Ufa ordained him deacon, and on November 14 of the same year ordained him priest.
 After that, until 1919, he served as the second priest of the St. Elijah church.

 From 1919 to 1923 he was in the prisons of Siberia.

 In 1927 he moved to Kharkov, where he was engaged in scientific work at the mathematical department of the university, and then in the rank of professor for 12 years headed the chair of mathematics at the Kharkov Electrotechnical Institute.
 During this time he wrote a number of works on the specialty.

 In 1941, during the German occupation, he returned to pastoral work.
 From September 20, 1941 to January 21, 1942 he served in the Intercession Monastery.
-January 3, 1942 Metropolitan Theophilus (Buldovsky) of Kharkov, who had a canonical episcopal consecration, but at that time remained in the schismatic UAOC, appointed him rector of the parish in the village Kotelva.
+January 3, 1942 Metropolitan Theophilus (Buldovsky) of Kharkov UAOC, appointed him rector of the parish in the village Kotelva.
 In January 1942 Metropolitan Theophilus (Buldovsky) awarded him a pectoral cross.
 In the same year he received from the Theophilus (Buldovsky) the rank of archpriest and palitsa.